-Socorro County uses the Legacy Communications, a third-party phone provider, who manages the system and billing for all inmate calls.
+Socorro County uses Encartele, a third-party phone provider, who manages the system and billing for all inmate calls.
 In order to received phone calls from an inmate, you must be able to receive collect calls or prepay for the service.
-For information or to purchase service with a MasterCard or VISA, call 1-888-729-4326.

-Anyone who is arrested must have an initial Court appearance within 24-hours of arrest at the Socorro County Magistrate Court located at 102 Winkler Street, Socorro, NM.
+Anyone who is arrested on new charges will have an initial Court appearance within 4 days of the arrest at the Socorro County Magistrate Court located at 102 Winkler Street, Socorro, NM.
 For further information please contact Socorro County Magistrate Court at (575) 835-2500.

 Property & Money Releases

 Upon release, inmates will receive personal property taken at the time of booking into the Facility.
 The inmate must sign for these items.